 by Araceli Ruano and Rebecca Friendly

-Araceli Ruano is a Senior Vice President and the Director for California at the Center for American Progress.
-Rebecca Friendly is a special assistant in the Center for American Progress California office.
+Araceli Ruano is Senior Vice President and Director of Center for American Progress-California and Rebecca Friendly is a Special Assistant at the Center for American Progress.